LoicMarechal/LPlib/README.md

 # Build
 Simply follow these steps:
--unarchive the ZIP file
+- unarchive the ZIP file
--cd LPlib-master
+- cd LPlib-master
--cmake .
+- cmake .
--make
+- make
--make install
+- make install

 # Usage
 It is made of a single ANSI C file and a header file to be compiled and linked alongside the calling program.